viliusddd/Maya-Ascii-Info-Extract/README.md

 # MayaAsciiInfoExtract
 ## Description
-Reads Maya Ascii file and returns relevant information about file
+Read Maya Ascii file and return relevant information about the file